 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of the initial carrying value or fair value less costs to sell.
 Any decline in value subsequent to foreclosure is reported as a loss on foreclosed assets and included in noninterest income or expense.
 Operating expenses relative to foreclosed assets are expensed as incurred, while certain improvements and other costs may be capitalized if the expenditures are likely to be recaptured upon disposition of the asset.
-Gain or loss on the sale of foreclosed assets, if any, is recognized at the time of sale.
-Repossessed other assets include foreclosed real estate.
-At September 30, 2017, and 2016, foreclosed real estate was \$189 and \$-0-.
-Other repossessed other assets at September 30, 2017, and 2016, were \$-0- and \$33, respectively.
+Gain or loss on the sale of foreclosed real estate.
+At September 30, 2018 and 2017, foreclosed real estate was \$-0- and \$189, respectively.
+Other repossessed other assets at September 30, 2018 and 2017, was \$-0-.